-This is a recipe we are working on for the blog in our meal plan week 24.
+This is a recipe we were working for the blog and just posted.
 In our area a popular North American Asian takeout dish is called Ginger Chicken or ginger beef.
 We prefer the chicken as it isn't as tough and chewy, which can be tough for our EoE child to eat after scopes.
 They probably won’t be joining us for this dish but in case they eat with us on Sunday night or we freeze leftovers we always make it as if they are.

 We will be serving this dish with white rice.
 We will be making a lot more rice so we can make the fried rice the next night.